Health Sciences

 Perform medical tests in a laboratory environment for use in the treatment and diagnosis of diseases in animals.
 Prepare vaccines and serums for prevention of diseases.
 Prepare tissue samples, take blood samples, and execute laboratory tests, such as urinalysis and blood counts.
 Clean and sterilize instruments and materials and maintain equipment and machines.
 May assist a veterinarian during surgery.

-Veterinary Technicians typically: Care for and monitor the condition of animals recovering from surgery.
+Veterinary Nurses typically: Care for and monitor the condition of animals recovering from surgery.
 Maintain controlled drug inventory and related log books.
 Administer anesthesia to animals, under the direction of a veterinarian, and monitor animals' responses to anesthetics so that dosages can be adjusted.
 Restrain animals during exams or procedures.
 Administer emergency first aid, such as performing emergency resuscitation or other lifesaving procedures.

 HourlySalary Current Employment Job Growth